Software Development Life Cycle (SDLC) Explained: Phases, Models & Best Practices (2025)

 In this phase you typically:

 This is where ideas and diagrams become real code.
-But in a healthy SDLC, coding is not a solo activity disconnected from the rest of the process.
+In a healthy SDLC, coding is connected to requirements and quality gates — not a separate universe.

 Good implementation practices include: